Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

 \subsection{Outline}

-In section \ref{background} we give a brief, self-contained summary of the foundations, related to random matrix theory, orthogonal polynomials and Riemann-Hilbert analysis, that underlie the results presented in this paper.
-In subsection \ref{workhorse} the map generating functions, $E_g$, are realized as coefficients in an asymptotic expansion of partition functions for a certain universality class of hermitian random matrix ensembles.
-The fundamental generating functions, $f_0, h_0$, and their higher genus analogues $f_g, h_g$ are also defined as coefficients in an asymptotic expansion of recurrence operators for a corresponding class of orthogonal polynomials with exponential weights.
+In section \ref{background} we provide a more technically precise but self-contained summary of the foundations underlying the key ingredients outlined in the Introduction, related to random matrix theory, orthogonal polynomials and Riemann-Hilbert analysis.
+Subsection \ref{workhorse} amplifies the statement of Theorem \ref{Workhorse} as it relates to the map generating functions, $E_g$ as well as the fundamental generating functions, $f_0, h_0$, and their higher genus analogues $f_g, h_g$.
+In subsection \ref{OddValentExt} we outline how our orthogonal polynomial asymptotic methods get extended to the case of odd degree dominated exponential weights via use of non-Hermitian orthogonal polynomials.

-Section \ref{sec:44} introduces the Toda lattice and String equations that the recurrence operators, presented in section \ref{background}, satisfy.
-There we also describe the contnuum limits of these equations.
-The generating functions $f_g$ and $h_g$ are solutions of these continuum equations which are then seen to provide the intermediate step for recursively calculating the $E_g$ via (\ref{EggDE}).
+Section \ref{sec:44} introduces the Toda lattice and String equations that the recurrence operators satisfy and uses these to develop a symbol calculus based on the contnuum limits of these equations.
 The leading order forms of the Toda and String equations are then described in detail.
-In particular, their conservation law form, as stated in (\ref{SYSTEM}) and Theorem \ref{UNIVCONSLAW} (see subsection \ref{MVLO}) is revealed as well as their Riemann invariant form as stated in Corollary \ref{RIEMINVTS} (in subsection \ref{RINVARIANTS}).
+In particular, their conservation law and universal form, as stated in (\ref{SYSTEM}) and Theorem \ref{UNIVCONSLAW} respectively are revealed as well as their Riemann invariant form as it was stated in Corollary \ref{RIEMINVTS} (see subsection \ref{RINVARIANTS}).
 In subsection \ref{ODEreduction} it is shown how, on the integral surfaces corresponding to regular maps, these equations reduce to ODEs.

 Section \ref{Hopf-String} starts with a brief introduction to the binomial Hopf algebra and its general connection to Appell polynomials.
 We then build the fundamental link between Appell polynomials associated to Bessel functions and the conservation laws and string polynomials introduced in Section \ref{sec:44}.
-In particular the crucial unwinding identity for string polynomials is proven in section \ref{Unwinding}.
+In particular, the crucial unwinding identity for string polynomials is proven in section \ref{Unwinding}.